top of page

 Our MissioN

-However, it is the sad reality that in the short-term, Ukrainian cities are under siege by an aggressive, genocidal neighbor and need help in ways they cannot immediately reciprocate.
-Our intention, therefore, is to offer support now to a sister city that’s shown itself to be courageous and resilient in the face of unimaginable suffering, in the confidence that when the war is over, our partner city will regain its strength and capacity to be a full and generous partner in an ongoing and mutually supportive relationship.
+However, it is the sad reality that Ukrainian cities are under siege by an aggressive, genocidal neighbor and need help in ways they cannot immediately reciprocate.
+Our intention, therefore, is to offer support to a sister city that’s shown itself to be courageous and resilient in the face of unimaginable suffering, with confidence that when the war is over, our partner city will regain its strength and capacity to be a full and generous partner in an ongoing and mutually supportive relationship.

 Our motto is: we cannot hope to save the whole country of Ukraine, but we can, with good will and some collective hard work, help one small town at a time.